rgwch/make-elexis-demodb/readme.md

 * A working elexis database
 * The mysqldump utility must be installed and available
 * NodeJS 11 or higher
+* The utility works only on normalized (i.e. all lowercase) Elexis-Databases.
+To normalize an elexis database you might use a tool like [normalize_mysqldb](https://www.npmjs.com/package/@rgwch/normalize_mysqldb).
+Normalizing should habe no impact on normal Elexis operation, but I'd recommend to test on a database copy first.

 ## Preparation and run

 * create a user with full access to the demo database (or use an existing user for that), e.g `GRANT ALL ON demodb.* to elexisuser@'%' identified by 'topsecret';`
-* prepare the configuration for access to source and dest-Databas ein config/default.json
+* prepare the configuration for access to source and dest- databases in config/default.json
 * run the script with `node index.js`

 You can also create several configurations in config, e.g 'praxis2.json' and then run with: `NODE_ENV=praxis2 node index.js`

-The script will run ./copy_structure at the beginning to create an empty demo-database.
+The script will run `./copy_structure` at the beginning to create an empty demo-database.
 So if you wish any special processing or different databases, you can modify ./copy_structure accordingly.

 ### Result